 The Airmen's Stories - Sgt.
 G W Tabor

-George William Tabor was born in June 1920 in Woodford Bridge, Essex and joined the RAF about August 1939 as an Airman u/t Pilot.
+George William Tabor was born on 22nd May 1920 in London, the son of William Powrell Tabor and Ethel Anne Tabor (nee Clarke) of Woodford Bridge, Essex.
+He joined the RAF about August 1939 as an Airman u/t Pilot.

 Called up on 1st September, he completed his training at 12 EFTS and 10 FTS before being posted to 65 Squadron at Turnhouse on 2nd September 1940.
 He moved to 152 Squadron at Warmwell on 9th October.

 F/O JBH Nicholas, P/O NE Hancock, P/O B Drobinski, P/O ED Glaser, Sgt.
 GW Tabor, Sgt.
 CR Hewlett.

 His Spitfire, N3176, was damaged in a surprise attack by Me109s over Portland on 10th November and Tabor landed back at base with a burst tyre, unhurt.

 Escorting Stirlings to Lille on 6th July 1941 he claimed a Me109F damaged.

 On 8th July 1941 he claimed two Me109s destroyed.